laras126/reveal.js/slides/mixin-fizzbuzz.md

 <div class="wrapper-sm">
 <p class="fragment lead">
 Competence across the topics within a general skillset, and experience with technologies beyond it.
-Jack of all trades.
+Jack of all trades, the designer/developer.
 </p></div>

 /--/